minedelve/mytril/docs/05-components/tooltip.md

 ### Label

-label is the content displayed inside the tooltip.
+Label is the content displayed inside the tooltip.
 This can be text or dynamic Svelte-bound variables.

 <Code file={TooltipLabel}>